 The choice of a specific strategy is made on the basis of a number of criteria and parameters.
-One of them relates to market coverage and the market position that the future strategy should provide.
+One of them relates to market coverage and the market position that the future strategy should provide (Pirić et al., 2020).
 The second criterion refers to the competitive position that the company can achieve by choosing a particular strategy.
 Through that market position, it occupies an appropriate place or market share.